Amsterdam’s tech scene aims for equal opportunities for everyone

-This global, non-profit community aims to provide tools and a community for women to better understand technology and build their ideas.
+This global, non-profit community aims to provide tools and support for women to better understand technology and build their ideas.
 With a focus on Ruby on Rails, members learn sketching, prototyping and basic programming at their free workshops.

-An international mentorship of female developers with a focus on helping more women become active participants and leaders in the Python programming language community.
-PyLadies Amsterdam aims to promote, educate and advance the community through outreach, education, conferences, events and social gatherings.
+With a focus on helping women become active participants and leaders in the world of the Python programming language, PyLadies Amsterdam aims to promote, educate and advance the community through outreach, education, conferences, events and social gatherings.
 Whether you hack Python projects on the side or work full time on Python development, this group is for all women who love writing Python code.

 This community of more than 700 people aims to empower women by bringing diversity to the technology scene.
 SheSharp hosts monthly events that bridge the gap between STEM and Entrepreneurship.

-This global organisation is for women working in Java technology.
-Duchess provides a platform through which women can connect and get involved in the wider Java community.
-It aims to make the role of women and individual women's contributions visible in the Java community and to teach the benefits of diversity in any team environment, whether corporate or open source.
+A global community, Duchess provides a platform through which women can connect and get involved in the wider Java community.
+It aims to increase the visibility of women, and individual women's contributions, in all things Java, and to teach the benefits of diversity in any team environment, whether corporate or open source.